Southern Railway 630: Upgrades and revenue service

-No. 630 was first assigned to local and branch line service in the Knoxville division by the SOU, before it was moved to the Asheville division to run on the Murphy and Lake Toxaway branch lines, until it was retired from revenue freight service in August 1952.
-In November 1952, No. 630 and sister locomotive No. 722 were both sold to the East Tennessee and Western North Carolina Railroad (ET&WNC), where they were served as switchers around Johnson City and Elizabethton, Tennessee.
-(Note: The ET&WNC originally offered Ks-1s No. 685 (Baldwin, 1904) and No. 835 (Baldwin, 1906), but later chose Nos.
-630 and 722 instead due to the formers being stored outside in very poor condition.)
-After the ET&WNC's acquirement, Nos.
-630 and 722 were renumbered to 207 and 208, respectively and had their tender coal bunker cut down to give the engineer a clear view during numerous switching moves and reverse operation.
+On June 6, 1952, the locomotive was officially retired from revenue service after being the last steamer to run on the Lake Toxaway Branch.
+It was taken over by SOU's new fleet of EMD GP7s.
+In November that year, No. 630 and fellow Ks-1 locomotive No. 722 were both sold to the East Tennessee and Western North Carolina Railroad (ET&WNC), where they were served as switchers around Johnson City and Elizabethton, Tennessee.
+(Note: The ET&WNC superintendent Clarence Hobbs originally wanted to buy Ks-1 No. 685 (Baldwin, 1904) and Ks-2 No. 835 (Baldwin, 1906), which were found to be stored outside in poor condition, and the SOU Asheville Master Mechanic offered Nos.
+630 and 722.)
+After acquisition by the ET&WNC, Nos.
+630 and 722 were renumbered to 207 and 208, respectively and had their tender bunker collars removed to give the engineer a clear view during numerous switching moves and reverse operation.